Hello, World!

 Replace preview... with your actual project id.

 Next, we'll need to read the validator from the blueprint (plutus.json) we generated earlier.
 We'll also need to convert it to a format that Mesh understands.
-This is done by serializing the validator and then converting it to a hexadecimal text string as shown below:
+This is done by serializing the validator and then converting it to a hexadecimal text string, we can do this by using the applyParamsToScript function.

 const blockchainProvider = new BlockfrostProvider(process.env.BLOCKFROST_PROJECT_ID);